-Bust a Cap has a line of window breaking caps for expandable batons and flashlights.
-The caps replace the original tail caps with a cone shaped device which comes to a point made of a specialty steel.
+Bust a Cap has a line of window-breaking caps for expandable batons and flashlights.
+The caps replace the original tail caps with a cone-shaped device that comes to a point made of specialty steel.
 The points are not so sharp as to be painful when you rub against them, nor will they catch on, or tear, uniforms.

-Currently, Bust a Cap makes glass breaking tail caps for a range of Steamlight and Maglite flashlights in addition to ASP expandable batons.
+Currently, Bust a Cap makes glass-breaking tail caps for a range of Streamlight and Maglite flashlights in addition to ASP expandable batons.
 They do not make tail caps for flashlights or batons which have a button in the tail cap.

 Bust a Cap pricing varies depending on which model you need.
 Pricing for the new SureFire bezels has not yet been announced.

 Gerber makes a knife with a built-in window punch called the Hinderer CLS (Combat Life Saver).
 The CLS is a folding knife with a partially serrated 3.5″ blade plus a number of other features that make it very good for rescue personnel in addition to the average street cop.

-Unlike some rescue knives with window punches, the Hinderer CLS has a sharpened, not blunted, tip.
+Unlike some rescue knives, the Hinderer CLS has a sharpened, not blunted, tip.
 This makes the Gerber a more appealing knife choice for law enforcement officers.

-The MSRP is $80 for the Gerber CLS.
+The MSRP is $76 for the Gerber CLS.
 However, the best price on these at the moment is on Amazon.

 Buck Redpoint Rescue

-Buck Knives recently introduced the new Redpoint Rescue knife which has a 2 3/4″ drop point blade and a tempered glass breaker in the rubber coated handle.
-There is also a specialized seat belt cutting tool built into this knife.
+Update: Buck Knives discontinued the Redpoint Rescue knife.
+It featured a 2 3/4″ drop point blade and a tempered glass breaker in the rubber-coated handle.
+There was also a specialized seat belt cutting tool built into this knife.

-The knife can be had in bright yellow or in black.
-The Redpoint Rescue has an MSRP of $55.
+The knife can still be found in some places with a yellow handle.
+The Redpoint Rescue had an MSRP of $55.
 While they last, BladeHQ has them discounted to less than $35.

-The Spyderco Assist is a folding knife designed for rescue.
-The Assist has a blunted tip, serrated blade and a tungsten carbide window punch.
+The Spyderco Assist is a folding knife designed specifically for rescue.
+The Assist has a blunted tip, serrated blade and a retracting tungsten carbide window punch in its base.

 To deploy the Assist window punch, the officer squeezes the folded knife which pushes the tip out for use.
 Release your squeeze and the tip retracts.

-Breeching glass, especially automotive glass, can be a difficult chore without the right tools.
-Using a baton or flashlight can get the job done with the right amount of strength and the right striking point on the window.
+Breaching glass, especially automotive glass, can be a difficult chore without the right tools.
+Using a baton or flashlight may get the job done with the right amount of strength and the right striking point on the window.
 However, it is not a reliable way to force entry.

 Using one of the specialty tools made specifically for breaking glass will dramatically increase our ability to get the job done right on the first attempt.